Dead Obies

 They released their first mixtape in April 2012 titled Collation Vol. 1 followed by the album Montréal $ud (digital and vinyl format) in 2013.

 In 2014, one year after the release of Montréal $ud, Dead Obies released the album in CD format and a book.
 In 2018, they received a Prix Iris nomination for Best Original Music for their work in the film Family First (Chien de garde).

+In the spring of 2018, Yes McCan, one of the founding members of Dead Obies, left to pursue other projects.
+The third album was launched without his contribution.

-Musical Style
+Musical style

 The musical style of Dead Obies is often considered to be a blend of Québécois hip-hop and "post-rap".
 The group raps in both French and English (often referred to as franglais, and often switches languages in the middle of a sentence.
 This code-switching between the two languages is representative of the Montreal culture more broadly.